Digitex City (DGTX) Market Cap Tops $12.57 Million

-Digitex City (CURRENCY:DGTX) traded up 6.2% against the dollar during the twenty-four hour period ending at 11:00 AM ET on July 8th.
-In the last week, Digitex City has traded 33.3% lower against the dollar.
-Digitex City has a market capitalization of $12.57 million and $2.07 million worth of Digitex City was traded on exchanges in the last day.
-One Digitex City coin can now be bought for approximately $0.0135 or 0.00000057 BTC on popular cryptocurrency exchanges.
+Digitex City (CURRENCY:DGTX) traded up 6.2% against the dollar during the 1-day period ending at 0:00 AM ET on July 9th.
+Digitex City has a market capitalization of $12.57 million and approximately $2.07 million worth of Digitex City was traded on exchanges in the last day.
+In the last seven days, Digitex City has traded down 33.3% against the dollar.
+One Digitex City coin can currently be bought for approximately $0.0135 or 0.00000057 BTC on major cryptocurrency exchanges.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.